Portfolio

 • Cook County soda tax: Fun treatment for reporter Jake Griffin's story on all the taxes hanging on a 32-ounce drink.

-• Peak tornado months: A look at tornados in the suburbs.
+• Peak tornado months: A look at the history of tornados in the suburbs.

 • The gender gap in high school scores: My examination of male and female students' high school test scores won the Lisagor in 2012.